riddhiman13/predictive-multi-agent-framework/README.md

 Riddhiman Laha, Marvin Becker, Jonathan Vorndamme, Juraj Vrabel, Luis F.C Figueredo, Matthias A. Müller, and Sami Haddadin, "Predictive Multi-Agent based Planning and Landing Controller for Reactive Dual-Arm Manipulation", IEEE Transactions on Robotics, 2023.

 The repository contains all code necessary for running the predictive multi-agent based planning and landing controller described in the paper.
-The description of the Kobo system is missing due to a non-disclosure agreement.
-Nevertheless, all experiments with the dual arm setups can be reproduced.

 # Requirements
 The code is only tested on Ubuntu 18.04 and Ubuntu 20.04.